colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 ---
 layout: post
 title:  "A complete Pi based VPN Server for under £20"
+permalink: /pi-vpn-server.html
 date:   2016-07-30 15:59:40 +0100
 comments: true
 categories:
 ---

-Updated 5th April 2018 for Raspbian Stretch
+Updated 9th November 2019 for Raspbian Buster

 ![Pi Zero Server](../../../assets/pi_zero_server.jpg "Pi Zero Server")

 This article describes how, starting from scratch, to build a complete VPN server based on a Pi Zero for under £20.
 The method will also work for other Pi models.

-There are many tutorials covering this but some are out of date (pre-Stretch) and some assume a fair amount of knowledge about what is going on and may be tricky for the uninitiated to follow.
+There are many tutorials covering this but some are out of date (pre-Buster) and some assume a fair amount of knowledge about what is going on and may be tricky for the uninitiated to follow.
 I have tried to write this assuming minimum experience on the part of the reader and have concentrated on what to do rather than explaining the